totara/SVGGraph-original/README.txt

  StackedCylinderGraph - a cylinder-bar version of the stacked bar graph;

- GroupedCylinderGraph - a cylinder-bar version of the grouped bar graph.
+ GroupedCylinderGraph - a cylinder-bar version of the grouped bar graph;

+ DonutGraph - a pie graph with a hole in the middle;

+ PolarAreaGraph - a pie graph where the area of the slice varies instead of
+                  its angle;

+ ExplodedPieGraph - a pie graph with slices exploded out from the centre.

 Using SVGGraph
 ==============